skip to main content

 Attraction and Retention Tool

-While the cost and commitment to offering coverage for employees of GLP-1 drugs for weight loss is steep, some employers find it to be a tool for attracting and retaining top employees for their company.
-This largely depends on if this aligns with your company’s culture and what your people value.
+While the cost and commitment of covering GLP-1 drugs for weight loss are steep, some employers find it to be a tool for attracting and retaining top employees.
+This largely depends on how it aligns with your company’s culture and what your people value.
 For some organizations with relatively high turnover – where benefits are not a value add to employees – it may not be an advantage.
 Some companies may not be able to offer GLP-1 drugs for weight loss even if they would like to.
-For others, finding a way to cover GLP-1s at a time when employer-coverage is not commonplace could be a differentiator in the job market.
+For others, finding a way to cover GLP-1s at a time when employer coverage is not commonplace could be a differentiator in the job market.

 Better solutions are closer than you think.